 Working quickly add the melted chocolate to the mixing bowl with the other ingredients and stir well.
 Tip into the prepared baking tray and pat down to flatten out.

 Leave for about two hours or until the chocolate is fully set.
-Remove from baking tray and carefully peel off baking paper.
+Remove from the baking tray and carefully peel off the parchment paper.
 Cut into square pieces with a large sharp knife.

 How to make white Christmas gifts